arangodb/docs/3.11/graphs-general-graphs-management.md

 - `relationName` (string):
   The name of the edge collection where the edges should be stored.
-  Will be created if it does not yet exist.
+  It is created if it does not exist yet.
 - `fromVertexCollections` (string\|array):
   One or a list of collection names.
 Source vertices for the edges have to be stored in these collections.
-Collections will be created if they do not exist.
+Collections are created if they do not exist.
 - `toVertexCollections` (string\|array):
   One or a list of collection names.
 Target vertices for the edges have to be stored in these collections.
-Collections will be created if they do not exist.
+Collections are created if they do not exist.

-The *relationName* defines the name of this relation and references to the underlying edge collection.
-The *fromVertexCollections* is an Array of document collections holding the start vertices.
-The *toVertexCollections* is an array of document collections holding the target vertices.
-Relations are only allowed in the direction from any collection in *fromVertexCollections* to any collection in *toVertexCollections*.
+The `relationName` defines the name of this relation and references to the underlying edge collection.
+The `fromVertexCollections` is an Array of document collections holding the start vertices.
+The `toVertexCollections` is an array of document collections holding the target vertices.
+Relations are only allowed in the direction from any collection in `fromVertexCollections` to any collection in `toVertexCollections`.

 **Examples**